kcoms555/json_c/README.md

 }
 ```
 ### Get anything
-You can get a anything you need with 'json_get(json_value, key1, ...)' from a JSON Object or a JSON Array
+You can get a anything you need with 'json_get(json_value, key1, ...)' from a JSON Object or Array
 If you want to get 'name' of the object which is the second value of 'array', You can write 'json_get(json, "array", 1, "name)'.
-It is a similar to JS way 'json.array[1].name'
+It is similar to JS way such as 'json.array[1].name'

 ### Get a JSON string
 You can get a JSON string with json_get_string(json_value, key1, key2, ...).
-'key' can be a type of char*(as a key) or int(as a index)
+'key' can be a type of char*(as a key) or integer(as a index)
 ```
         //JSON String Demonstration
         printf("string : %s\n", json_get_string(json, "string"));